Lane Thomas Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.10 team ERA that ranks 14th across all league pitching staffs.
+- The Yankees' 4.07 team ERA ranks 14th among all MLB pitching staffs.

-- The Yankees rank 21st in baseball in home runs surrendered (158 total, 1.3 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs allowed (159 total, 1.3 per game).

-- Severino (2-8) takes the mound for the Yankees in his 15th start of the season.
-He's put together a 7.98 ERA in 67 2/3 innings pitched, with 61 strikeouts.
+- The Yankees will look to King (3-5) in his second start this season.

-- The right-hander's most recent time out was on Tuesday, Aug.
-15 against the Atlanta Braves, when he threw four innings, surrendering three earned runs while giving up five hits.
+- In his last time out -- in relief on Sunday -- the right-hander threw 1 1/3 innings against the Boston Red Sox, allowing three earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.